How To Retire Without a Mortgage

 4. Use windfalls to assist in paying off your mortgage.

-Whether you’ve won cash off a scratch off or come upon an inheritance, put windfalls toward your mortgage, rather than squandering it away.
+Whether you’ve won cash off a scratch off or come upon an inheritance, put windfalls toward your mortgage, rather than squander the money away.

-“Look for opportunities to accelerate the payments by using any cash windfalls, such as bonuses, to help you reach your goals,” said Paul Tarins, president and founder of Sovereign Retirement Solutions in Winter Park, Fla.
+“Look for opportunities to accelerate the payments by using any cash windfalls, such as bonuses, to help you reach your goals,” said Paul Tarins, founder and owner of Sovereign Retirement Solutions in Winter Park, Florida.

 Common windfalls include a tax refund, cash gifts and money you made off a yard sale.
-Pretend like that money never existed, rather than expanding your food and entertainment budget for a month or two.
+Pretend like that money never existed rather than expand your food and entertainment budget for a month or two.

 Of course, this takes commitment to your mortgage payoff plan.
 Designate a special account, folder or an old-fashioned money jar to help you retire your mortgage.